julianeon/julianeon/glitch_guide.md

 ## redacted

-In this app, you can click on individual words to 'redact' them, or replace them inline with a black bar.
+In this app, you can click on individual words to 'redact' them, or replace them inline with black squares.

 ![glitch-redacted](./glitch_redacted.png)